Masd925/Reittiopas_frontend/README.md

 Software was written with VSCode on Windows.
 Written using HTML5, CSS3, JQuery, and Bootstrap.
-SVG:s were stripped from problem page https://koodihaaste.solidabis.com/
+SVG:s were taken from problem page https://koodihaaste.solidabis.com/

 Best routes are calculated using own implementation of Floyd-Warshall algorithm https://en.wikipedia.org/wiki/Floyd-Warshall_algorithm